So hi there again from the EIB Northern Command, Midtown Manhattan.

 Hard by the fine town of Kalamazoo, Michigan, you find Portage, Michigan.

-Hi, Kathy, Mark Davis, how are you?
+Mark Davis, how are you?

 Hi, Mark.

-I I feel for his frustration, but I'm a lesbian and I don't believe in gay marriage.
+I feel for his frustration, but I'm a lesbian and I don't believe in gay marriage.

 Absolutely.

-And have something legally binding at the same token.
+And have something legally binding.

 Sure.

-Instead of just saying, you know, what if they said you have to get married I said ninety percent of the people would be screaming no we don't have to get married.
+Instead of just saying, you know, what if they said you have to get married?

-What are you telling us we have to get married.
+What are you telling us we have to get married?

-It's like no we have a choice.
+Well, you have a choice.

-Because if you would really sit and think the marriages that took place legally in some of the states that everybody ran to many of them are divorced already.
+Because if you would really sit and think, the marriages that took place legally in some of the states that everybody ran to, many of them are divorced already.

-If I can garner one more benefit from you for a couple because I really am grateful.
+If I can garner one more benefit from you for a couple of, because I really am grateful.

 It's about more than a public expression of the commitment.

-There are folks who who want this passionately because they feel and and I can understand their wish for this that it will be sort of a hedge against homophobia.
+There are folks who want this passionately because they feel, and I can understand their wish for this, that it will be sort of a hedge against homophobia, that if we can make gayness as normal and undifferent as possible, then maybe that will help him in that noble quest for less actual bigotry.

-Um what would you say to that I I didn't catch what did you say at the end that there are those who want this that that they'll be satisfied with nothing less than equality for homosexual marriage because they just feel that without it it makes you guys I guess the the familiar term is second class citizens I don't feel that way.
+There are those who want this, that they'll be satisfied with nothing less than equality for homosexual marriage because they just feel that without it, it makes you guys, I guess the familiar term is second-class citizens.

 I feel civil union would do it.

-Why are we hung up on the term of marriage as far as adoption goes, they said well no with the civil union the laws would guarantee us the same backup.
+Why are we hung up on the term of marriage as far as adoption goes?

-Uh they have the right over the family because we are legally a union.
+They have the right over the family because we are legally a union.

-I would love to have the ability any time I mean if I could just sort of carry this with me and and just any time somebody comes at me and suggest I must just be some some some gay hater etc, etc, etc.
+I mean, if I could just sort of carry this with me, and just anytime somebody comes at me and suggests I must just be some gay hater, et cetera, et cetera, et cetera.

-I would just say you are well you're more than kind in that regard.
+Well, you're more than kind in that regard.

 And I just want to play this conversation.

-Oh no doubt about it.
+No, no doubt about it.

-Of course I would however if if the choices are you know two lesbians or two dudes and a married man and woman are you okay if preference is shown to the married man and woman so that the kid can have both a mother and a father.
+However, if the choices are, you know, two lesbians or two dudes and a married man and woman, are you okay if preference is shown to the married man and woman so that the kid can have both a mother and a father?

 Is that okay?